craftcms/shopify/UPGRADE.md

 product.publishedScope removed
-product.tags now returns an array of tags instead of a string of comma seperated tags
+product.tags now returns an array of tags instead of a string of comma seperated tags product.variants is now a relationship product.images is now a relationship product.metafields is now a relationship

+Settings
+Contextual Pricing countries from this list: https://shopify.dev/docs/api/admin-graphql/2025-01/enums/CountryCode

 1. upgrade to 6.x (change composer version to 6.0.0)
 2. run migrations 'php craft up'